Other approvals and permits

 - installing or operating amusement devices.

-You can seek approval from Council for a connection to Council's sewerage or water network under Section 68 of the Local Government Act 1993 as part of your Development Application under question five on the Development Application form, or as a separate stand-alone application (eg, prior to a CDC) using:
+You can seek approval from Council for a connection to Council's sewerage or water network under Section 68 of the Local Government Act 1993 as part of your DA under question five on the DA form, or as a separate stand-alone application (eg, prior to a CDC) using:

 - Section 68 Activities Approval Application Form (459KB)